 Several respondents stressed the need to clarify regulations and strengthen sanctions to improve their implementation.
 These sanctions should be more clearly defined, stricter, and systematic.
 This would require clear guidance, a distribution of tasks, and more resources for the authorities, including technical and human capacities (Jamrozik and Selgelid 2020).
 Participants suggested random on-farm feed inspections or targeting drug sellers to incur a domino effect.
 We also identified an informal flow of antibiotics leading to the sale and usage of banned substances.
 This informal flow has already been described in aquaculture systems (Brunton et al. 2019), and producers have reported using banned substances (Pham-Duc et al. 2019).
-Respondents also raised drug quality concerns, including the presence of diluted antibiotics, which led to higher antibiotic dosages.
+Respondents also raised drug quality concerns, including the presence of diluted antibiotics, which led to higher antibiotic dosages or that expose the chickens to sub-therapeutic dosages.
 This finding was consistent with a previous study conducted among farmers in the Mekong Delta (Yen et al. 2019) and is also an issue in other Southeast Asia countries (Pham-Duc and Sriparamananthan 2021).
-(Kelesidis and Falagas 2015)
+This is a worrying situation as counterfeit or sub-standards antibiotics contribute to the emergence of ABR (Kelesidis and Falagas 2015).

 Most respondents believe that reducing the proportion of small-scale farms in favor of large-scale farms and integrated systems would help to alleviate the ABR burden.
-Small-scale farms have often been blamed for AB misuse and overuse in Vietnam and worldwide (Ducrot et al. 2021) and identified as stakeholders who fail to comply with regulations due to their lack of adaptability (Pham-Duc and Sriparamananthan 2021).
+Small-scale farms have often been blamed for antibiotic misuse and overuse in Vietnam and worldwide (Ducrot et al. 2021) and identified as stakeholders who fail to comply with regulations due to their lack of adaptability (Pham-Duc and Sriparamananthan 2021).
 The solution of reducing the number of small scale farms is in line with the government’s strategy outlined in the agriculture development plan for 2025 (Prime Minister 2021).
 This was also true in 2003, during the highly pathogenic avian influenza crisis, when industrial production was pushed through partnership between the public and agro-industrial sectors, because integrated farms were perceived as implementing better biosecurity (Figuié, Pham, and Moustier 2013).
 However, this study demonstrated that, due to consumer preference for the local market, only the most competitive ones developed.
 Also, as one respondent pointed out, increasing the size of farms does not always result in a reduction in ABU, and increasing size without adequate training can have negative consequences for ABU control.
-Moreover, intensive systems were also reported as heavy users of AB, especially in prophylaxis (Bâtie et al. 2022; Luu et al. 2021).
-(Thi Dien et al. 2023)Furthermore, small-scale production has been shown in many regions to be a source of women’s empowerment, financial reserves, an important element for ceremonies, and a contributor to nutrition (Alders et al. 2018).
+Moreover, intensive systems were also reported as heavy users of antibiotics, especially in prophylaxis (Bâtie et al. 2022; Luu et al. 2021).
+On the other hand, poor biosecurity in small-scall farms in Vietnam can also be challenging with outdoor systems and low farmers technicity (Thi Dien et al. 2023).
+Small-scale production has been shown in many regions to be a source of women’s empowerment, financial reserves, an important element for ceremonies, and a contributor to nutrition (Alders et al. 2018).
 It also represents social benefit and reinforces the relationship between householders (Dumas et al. 2018).
 Another study in Ethiopia found that as farm size increases, men usually take control, reducing the independence of women (Sambo et al. 2015).
 In Vietnam, the population is predominantly rural, and small-scale farmers still represent the most common production systems.
 Demand varies according to cultural events; for example, chickens are highly consumed during the Lunar New Year, and many smallholders only raise chickens for this occasion (Delabouglise et al. 2017).
-In Southeast Asia, the knowledge and practices of men and women regarding AB differ depending on the context (education, socio-economic factors) (Pham-Duc and Sriparamananthan 2021).
+In Southeast Asia, the knowledge and practices of men and women regarding antibiotics differ depending on the context (education, socio-economic factors) (Pham-Duc and Sriparamananthan 2021).
 Thus, social factors must be taken into account when developing livestock production (Dumas et al. 2018; Sambo et al. 2015).